The Max Headroom Show: Series 3

 The third series added a studio audience with which Max would interact.
 Max conducted a quiz in which members of the audience participated.
 Often the announced prize was not awarded, or the quiz was "cut for time" because Max took too long to explain the rules (which changed every week).
 Most episodes included a performance art act in the studio.
 Each week featured a special guest, often appearing in the studio, but sometimes appearing remotely on a television screen.
 Max would often sing comedic jazz or swing songs of his creation.
 This series premièred in the US between August and December 1986 on Cinemax.

 Christmas special

 Between the second and third series, an hour-long special, entitled Max Headroom's Giant Christmas Turkey aired on Channel 4 at 10pm on Boxing Day 1986.
 This programme had already premiered in the US on 18 December 1986, under the title The Max Headroom Christmas Special and was repeated several times over the holiday period on Cinemax.
 In the UK, the show was repeated by Channel 4 on Christmas Eve 1988.
+Chrysallis released a complimentary single named "Merry Christmas Santa Claus (You're A Lovely Guy)" that was performed on the show, with the B-side including another song called "Gimme Shades".